snoyberg/posa-chapter/warp.md

 they are not preemptive threads.
 Note also that Erlang and Go provide lightweight processes.

-As of this writing, `mighty` still uses the prefork technique to fork processes to utilize cores and Warp does not have this functionality.
+As of this writing, `mighty` uses the prefork technique to fork processes to utilize cores and Warp does not have this functionality.

 Fig (TBD:4.png) illustrates this arrangement in the context of a web server with the prefork technique written in Haskelle,